-- You must manage at least one light horse of any breed or age, at least 75% of the time from May 1st through September 30th. - The member must own or lease the horse themself, their immediate family, or legal guardian by May 1st. - Horses may not be unloaded until they have been checked in by the superintendent. - A negative Coggins Test must be presented before participating. - No more than two members of a family may carry the same horse as a project. - Each exhibitor is limited to not more than two entries in any class. - Class entries will close at 7:30 a.m. the day of the show so that the horse show can start promptly at 8:00 a.m. - No animal or 4-H member can show in the same class more than one time. - In classes where there is only one exhibitor, the horse superintendent has the authority to combine classes and to place the animal in the ribbon group they see fit.
-The horse superintendent shall have the right to determine the age and check bits on 2-year-old pleasure horses. - The age of a colt is determined as of January 1st, in the year in which it is born. - Stallions will be barred in all but weanling classes. - Halter classes will be provided for stock type and other breeds and will be divided according to age and sex. - Horses in halter classes will be judged according to breed characteristics. - Classes will be added for mules when necessary. - Classes may be added for a specific breed when there are three or more exhibitors. - The term "stock type" includes, but is not limited to, Appaloosa, Buckskin, Pain, and Palomino. - The term "non-stock type" includes, but is not limited to, Arabian, Morgan, Thoroughbred, and American Saddlebred. - All exhibitors are encouraged to refrain from allowing their horses to be ridden by any other person while at the horse or during the county fair. - Horses must not be ridden between exhibit buildings. - The horse barn will be kept full during the fair week. - The horse superintendent oversees assignments. - Stall reservations are due at the county extension office by July 1st.
+- You must manage at least one light horse of any breed or age, at least 75% of the time from June 1st through September 30th. - The member must own or lease the horse themself, their immediate family, or legal guardian by June 1st. - Horses may not be unloaded until they have been checked in by the superintendent. - A negative Coggins Test must be presented before participating. - No more than two members of a family may carry the same horse as a project. - Class entries will close at 7:30 a.m. the day of the show so that the horse show can start promptly at 8:00 a.m. - No animal can show in the same class more than one time. - In classes where there is only one exhibitor, the horse superintendent has the authority to combine classes and to place the animal in the ribbon group they see fit.
+The horse superintendent shall have the right to determine the age and check bits on 2-year-old pleasure horses. - The age of a colt is determined as of January 1st, in the year in which it is born. - Stallions will be barred in all but weanling classes. - Halter classes will be provided for stock type and other breeds and will be divided according to age and sex. - Horses in halter classes will be judged according to breed characteristics. - Classes will be added for mules when necessary. - Classes may be added for a specific breed when there are three or more exhibitors. - The term "stock type" includes, but is not limited to, Appaloosa, Buckskin, Paint, Palomino, and Quarter Horse. - The term "non-stock type" includes, but is not limited to, Arabian, Morgan, Thoroughbred, and American Saddlebred. - All exhibitors are encouraged to refrain from allowing their horses to be ridden by any other person while at the horse or during the county fair. - Horses must not be ridden between exhibit buildings. - The horse barn will be kept full during the fair week.

+- The horse superintendent oversees assignments. - Stall reservations are due at the county extension office by July 1st.